cybergarage/round-cc/doc/round_tour.md

 round> help
 ```

-## Nodes
+## Finding Nodes

 Immediately after the `round` command is started, the command don't know other nodes in the network.

 To find other nodes in the network, use `search` command at first:

 ```
 round> search